A classification of finite locally 2-transitive generalized quadrangles: Primitive on points only

 The purpose of this section is to prove that the only locally $(G,2)$-transitive generalized quadrangle such that $G$ is primitive on points but not lines is the unique generalized quadrangle of order $(3,5)$.

 \begin{prop} Suppose that $\calQ$ is a thick locally $(G,2)$-transitive generalized quadrangle, and, up to duality, suppose that $G$ is primitive on points but not on lines.
 If $\calQ$ is not the unique generalized quadrangle of order $(3,5)$, then $s \le t$, $s \mid t$, and each block of lines has size $t + 1$.
-Moreover, $G$ is an almost simple group of Lie type, and, if $T: = \soc(G)$, then $|T| < |T_P|^3$. \end{prop}
+Moreover, $G$ is an almost simple group of Lie type, and, if $T: = \soc(G)$ and $P$ is a point, then $|T| < |T_P|^3$. \end{prop}

 \begin{proof} Since we are assuming $\calQ$ is not the unique generalized quadrangle of order $(3,5)$, we know that $G$ is an almost simple group.
 This now follows immediately from Lemma \ref{lem:Brestrictions}, Proposition \ref{prop:Lie}, and Theorem \ref{thm:whenlargeTP}. \end{proof}